line/Meta-AI-Video-Similarity-Challenge-3rd-Place-Solution/README.md

 The 3rd Place Solution of the Meta AI Video Similarity Challenge : Descriptor Track and Matching Track.

-You can check our solution tech report from: (WIP)
+You can check our solution tech report from: [3rd Place Solution to Meta AI Video Similarity Challenge](https://arxiv.org/abs/2304.11964)

 Please submit an issue rather than PR if you have any suggestions.